Insects for food. Twelve most delicious insect dishes Eating insects

-💖 Like it?
+💖 Do you like it?
 Share the link with your friends

 (Total 11 photos)

 3. Many people in different parts of the world consider locusts to be a real disaster.
 But not the Mexicans.
-In Mexico, especially in its southern regions, in addition to all kinds of tortillas, you will also find fried locusts wrapped in unleavened cakes.
+In Mexico, especially in its southern regions, in addition to all kinds of tortillas, you will also find fried locusts wrapped in unleavened tortillas.

 Hi all!